How to Recover from Emotional Trauma

 What is considered trauma to one person may not be traumatic for another.
 Also, someone experiencing trauma may have other physical or mental health issues that exacerbate the emotional response to trauma.

 Co-Occurring Disorders with Trauma

 Co-occurring disorders are diagnosed when a person meets the criteria for a mental health disorder and a substance use disorder.
 Many people misuse alcohol or drugs to cope with emotional trauma.
-While this may seem to work temporarily, over time, the symptoms of both disorders worsen.
+While this may seem to work temporarily, the symptoms of both disorders worsen over time.

 The more prolonged disorders go untreated, the more serious the side effects of emotional trauma.